karineventurini/eu-procurement-analytics/README.md

  # EU Public Procurement Analytics (2018–2023)

 ## Overview

-This project analyzes European public procurement contract award data from 2018 to 2023, using official TED (Tenders Electronic Daily) datasets.
-The objective is to explore procurement trends, supplier activity, contract volume, and economic value through a structured data pipeline and interactive Power BI dashboard.
+This project analyzes European public procurement contract award data from 2018 to 2023 using official TED (Tenders Electronic Daily) datasets.

+The objective is to explore procurement trends, supplier activity, contract volume, and economic value through a structured data analysis workflow and an interactive Power BI dashboard.

-The project demonstrates end-to-end data analytics workflow including data inspection, cleaning, modeling, and visualization.
+The project demonstrates an end-to-end data analytics workflow including data inspection, cleaning, modeling, and visualization.

 ---